 Love driving, long road trips, big engines, and the freedom of virtually never having to go sit in a cubical ever again?
 The trucking industry booming and while it's not an easy lifestyle, you can make a solid living while seeing new parts of the country.
 Here are some tips and advice for aspiring long haul truck drivers.

 Truckers often get a bad name when talking about safety.
-While some are terrible drivers, they have a challenging job dealing with a huge truck and careless automobile drivers who misjudge their stopping ability and visibility.
-That's why proper education is so critical to avoid accidents.
+While some are terrible drivers, the same is true for people who drive a regular car back and forth between home and work.
+Additionally, truck drivers have a challenging job dealing with a huge truck and careless automobile drivers who misjudge their stopping ability and visibility.
+That is not an excuse for any negligent actions by a truck driver.
+However, it is why people who are considering how to be a truck driver need proper education, so they can help avoid accidents.
 You can read more about some common legal questions automobile operators have when it comes to truck accidents, but let's focus on the positive side of becoming a truck driver right now.

 Education and Certifications Needed to Become a Truck Driver

 While there is no specific education requirement to become a truck driver, most companies will require at least a high school diploma.
 Additionally, you will need to obtain a commercial driver's license aka a CDL.

 Your journey towards obtaining a CDL will be similar to how you likely got your personal driver's license in your teen years.
 For instance, you will need to enroll in truck driver training classes.
 Luckily, there is such a high demand for new truck drivers that many companies will offer "pre-hire" contracts and there are various opportunities for scholarships and financial aid support too.

 After you have completed training, obtained your CDL as well as various endorsements (for instance Class A for articulated trucks and an endorsement for using air brakes) and passed a physical exam, you are ready to go start your career as a truck driver.